tgdnt/passwordstore2bitwarden-csv/readme.md

 # Features

 - Short, Simple, well documented script, easily modifiable for your use case.
-- Proper escaping of weird characters
+- Proper escaping of weird characters.
-- No content is lost; if it isn't consumed, the content is left in the notes section
+- Content is never discarded; it either consumed, or left in the notes section.

 # Missing features